 These two excellent characteristics of turtles have made them one of the top pets around the world.
-But these creatures pay a heavy price for its calm nature.
+But these creatures pay a heavy price for their calm nature.
 Since turtles rarely get engaged in a fight and are small in size, different predators love to prey on them.
 Also, natural disasters take a heavy toll on these beautiful and fascinating creatures.

 But nature has also protected these tiny animals with one excellent gear- turtle scales.
 Yes, turtles do have scales.
 Yes, we understand that many people don’t really know what a turtle scale is and also get confused between turtle scale and shell.

-Hence, we are all ready to shed light on this issue in today’s writeup.
+Hence, we are all ready to shed light on this issue in today’s write-up.

 What Is A Turtle Scale, And Is There Any Types?

 Turtle scale is different from turtle shells.
 The turtle shell is a private protective part of its dorsal and ventral regions.
 On the contrary, turtle scales are almost everywhere on a turtle and even on the shell.
 It also works as protective gear for the turtles.

 Depending on the position of scales on the turtle body, broadly, there’re two types of turtle scales.
 These are:

 - Turtle scales on its body: These scales are mainly found on the entire body of a turtle.

 - Turtle scales on its shell: You will find this type of scales on the upper part of the turtle shell.